Accenture/adop-docker-compose/README.md

 ## To run locally
 Create a docker machine and set up you local environment variables to point docker-machine to your new instance

+## To run with Docker Swarm

+Create a Docker Swarm that has a publicly accessible Engine with the label "tier=public" to bind Nginx and Logstash to that node

 ## Launching
 - TODO:REMOVE this line - log on to docker.accenture.com